Human Rights Due Diligence of Epson Group

 2. Prevention and Mitigation of Adverse Impacts (Process of respect for human rights described above ③) [Guiding Principle 19]

 Epson conducts CSR self-assessment annually in compliance with the RBA Code of Conduct and the survey form.
-After joining the RBA in April 2019, Epson is promoting activities to raise awareness of the RBA Code of Conduct to the Group, as well as conducts CSR self-assessment annually at its facilities, domestic affiliates, overseas subsidiaries, and suppliers in compliance with the RBA survey form on an ongoing basis.
+After joining the RBA in April 2019, Epson is promoting activities to raise awareness of the RBA Code of Conduct to the Group, as well as conducts CSR self-assessment annually at Seiko Epson’s plants and offices, domestic and overseas Group companies, and major suppliers in compliance with the RBA survey form on an ongoing basis.
 The results of the CSR self-assessment survey are reported to the RBA.
-Each business location, company, and supplier identify where adverse human rights impacts are located and develop corrective plans to redress and mitigate the identified adverse impacts.
+Each Seiko Epson plant and office, Group company, and supplier identify where adverse human rights impacts are located and develop corrective plans to redress and mitigate the identified adverse impacts.

 Overview of 2024 CSR Self-Assessment (Epson Group locations)